 A radio tower stretches into the sky.
 Photo via wikimedia.org

-A national radio broadcasting company with eight stations in West Michigan has filed for financial relief under Chapter 11 of the U.S. Bankruptcy Code.
+A radio giant with 10 stations in West Michigan has filed for financial relief under Chapter 11 of the U.S. Bankruptcy Code.

 San Antonio-Texas based iHeartMedia said last week the move will allow it to financially restructure its balance sheet in an effort to lessen the company’s debt by more than $10 billion.

 The company said its operations of more than 850 radio stations, including those in West Michigan, will remain uninterrupted.